kirkone/KK.AspNetCore.EasyAuthAuthentication/README.md

  Use this provider if you have a Azure Web App, that is not only be used by humans.
 For instance if you want to access your app with a Service Principal (SPN).

-To create an Service Principal (SPN) that can have access to your EasyAuth protected Application you must change the app manifest for you application in your Azure AD.
+To create a Service Principal (SPN), which get access to your EasyAuth protected Application.
+You have to change the app manifest for you application in your Azure AD.
 Thanks to [Suzuko123](https://github.com/Suzuko123) for the following sample:

 ```json
 "appRoles": [